LabHF-com/FWSDK_BlueNRG-LP_DK/Projects/External_Micro/BLE_StackDevConfigUpdater_NWK/src/README.txt

  - Stack_Updater_UART
  - Stack_Updater_SPI
  use a fixed image of the DTM (file update_fw_image.c) to update the target device.

+NOTE:  BLE_StackDevConfigUpdater_NWK project configurations are valid for updating a BlueNRG-LP network coprocessor device.
+If user has to update a BlueNRG-LPS network coprocessor he must set the CONFIG_DEVICE_BLUENRG_LPS on BLE_StackDevConfigUpdater_NWK project configurations.
+Dedicated project for BlueNRG-LPS is also available: BLE_StackDevConfigUpdater_NWK_LPS.

 The file update_fw_image.c contains the image from DTM project, configurations:
   - UART_FOR_UPDATER